 Of particular importance is a curcuminoid called curcumin.

-A contemporary meta-analysis contends that curcumin promotes proper cardiovascular function by regulating blood pressure, and also attenuates inflammatory (arthritic) pain in joint regions by bolstering the immune system.
+Curcumin promotes proper cardiovascular function by regulating blood pressure and also attenuates inflammatory (arthritic) pain in joint regions by bolstering the immune system.

 Further evidence suggests that curcumin may antagonize sarcopenia (muscle-wasting) pathways at the genetic level.